HISWA GENERAL TERMS AND CONDITIONS FOR THE HIRE OF VESSELS

 - 0.5% on the remainder, with a maximum of €6,775.

 ARTICLE 7 – CANCELLATION

-4. If the consumer cancels, he can ask the proprietor to accept substitution by a third party.
-If the aforementioned third party is acceptable to the pro-prietor, the consumer has to pay only 10% of the agreed hire charges with a minimum of €45.50 and a maximum of €113.50.
+4. If the consumer cancels a hire contract, he can ask the entrepreneur to allow another person to take over the contract.
+If the entrepreneur agrees, the consumer has to pay amendment charges amounting to 10% of the agreed hire charges with a minimum of €45.50 and a maximum of €113.50.

-ARTICLE 8 - THE PROPRIETOR'S OBLIGATIONS
+ARTICLE 8 - THE ENTREPRENEUR’S OBLIGATIONS

-1. At the start of the hire period, the proprietor makes the vessel available to the consumer.
-The proprietor ensures the vessel is in good condition, that it can serve the purpose it is intended for, and that it is fitted with reli-able safety equipment that is suitable for the sailing area agreed on.
+1. The entrepreneur makes the vessel available to the consumer at the start of the hire period.
+The entrepreneur ensures the vessel is in good condition, that it can serve the purpose for which it is intended, and that it is fitted with reliable safety equipment that is suitable for the agreed sailing area.

-5. The proprietor provides the consumer with an inventory before the latter departs in the vessel.
+4. The entrepreneur gives the consumer a copy of the inventory list before the consumer departs in the vessel.

 ARTICLE 9 - THE CONSUMER’S OBLIGATIONS

-10. The consumer must inform the proprietor as soon as possible of any damage of any sort, and of any
+12. The consumer must inform the entrepreneur as soon as possible of damage of any sort, and of any

 ARTICLE 10 – LIABILITY

-ARTICLE 11 - NONCOMPLIANCE WITH THE CONTRACT
+ARTICLE 11 – NON-COMPLIANCE WITH THE CONTRACT